 A Revocable Living Trust is a very common and versatile estate planning document.
 The maker of a Revocable Living Trust retains complete control over the Trust assets during lifetime and is effectively the ‘owner’ of the Trust assets.
+A living trust attorney will discuss your goals and priorities and advise you about the appropriate provisions for your Trust.

 Revocable Living Trusts can be used to: